Apostle spoon: Origins

 Originating in early-fifteenth century in Europe as spoons used at table (often produced in sets of thirteen, the thirteenth, showing Jesus, usually being referred to as the 'Saviour' or 'Master' spoon).
 The British Museum in London has a set from England dating from 1536–7 which has a figure of the Virgin Mary on the thirteenth spoon.
 By the sixteenth century they had become popular as baptismal presents for godchildren, but were dying out by the 1660s.
 In some communities this tradition continued until at least the mid-twentieth century.

 They first appeared as a bequest in the will of one Amy Brent who, in 1516, bequeathed "XIII sylver spones of J' hu and the XII Apostells."
 They are alluded to by the dramatists Ben Jonson, Thomas Middleton, Francis Beaumont, and John Fletcher.
 Shakespeare refers to it in Henry VIII, Act 5, Scene 3, where Cranmer declines to be sponsor for the infant Elizabeth because of his lack of money.
 King Henry banters him with "Come, come, my lord, you'ld spare your spoons."

 Sets of the twelve apostles are not common, and complete sets of thirteen, with the figure of Jesus on a larger spoon, are still rarer.

 The spoon shown opposite is typical of single spoons not part of a set.
 In this case the apostle is simply holding what appears to be a book.
 Such examples would typically be in electroplated nickel silver and marked on the rear face with "EPNS."

+Typically, the bowls were hammered, stem forged onto the bowl, figurines cast and soldered onto the stem.

+Baptismal gift

+Possession of a silver spoon in the 16th century was a sign of prosperity.
+Holinshed remarked that in the "spacious times of great Elizabeth", farmers were exchanging "woode spoons into silver".
+It became customary in England for a godparent to gift a silver baptismal spoon to the child at their baptism, giving the rise to the "Apostle" spoons.
+The Continental Europe had similar customs, yet usually with simpler spoons.
+Veitch speculated that a well-to-do participant was expected to provide a set of baptismal spoons, based on Shakespeare's "Come, come, my lord, you'd spare your spoons" ("Henry VIII", where Henry is inviting Thomas Cranmer to baptize princess Elizabeth).
+The spoons were marketed and gifted as individual items, very few full sets (of 13 spoons) are known.
+In addition to hallmarks on the stem, the bowl was frequently marked by name (or initials) and date (commonly "pricked" using the dots made with a sharp needle).